nushell/nushell.github.io/book/thinking_in_nu.md

 **Thinking in Nushell:** The way Nushell views data is that data flows through the pipeline until it reaches the user or is handled by a final command.
 You can simply type data, from strings to JSON-style lists and records, and follow it with `|` to send it through the pipeline.
 Nushell uses commands to do work and produce more data.
 Learning these commands and when to use them helps you compose many kinds of pipelines.

-## Think of Nushell as a compiled language
+## Think of Nushell as a Compiled Language

 An important part of Nushell's design and specifically where it differs from many dynamic languages is that Nushell converts the source you give it into something to run, and then runs the result.
 It doesn't have an `eval` feature which allows you to continue pulling in new source during runtime.
 This means that tasks like including files to be part of your project need to be known paths, much like includes in compiled languages like C++ or Rust.